Getting To Your First Fly-in Gig

 About the author

 Janez Janežič is a musician and guitar teacher from Novo mesto, Slovenia.
-He is a part of bands XSKULL8 and Ice on Fire and is building his own guitar school in his local area.
-If you are looking for quality guitar lessons in the Dolenjska region, Slovenia, be sure to look him up.
+He plays in the band XSKULL8 and is building his own guitar school in his local area.
+If you’re looking for quality guitar lessons in the Dolenjska region of Slovenia, be sure to check out guitar lessons učenje kitare z Janezom Janežičem, Dolenjska.